fortunecookies/overview/README.md

 FortuneCookies are collectible charms with a surprise.

 ### The Charm
+The charm is the exterior shell of the FortuneCookie, and contains the surprise hidden inside.
+All charms are the same for a whole batch, which makes it easy to associate your FortuneCookie with a batch when it's in your wallet – since the charm also functions as your collectibles icon.

 ### The Surprise

 ### The Batch
 Batches are like generations.
 Batches are limited edition, and can range from 1 to X FortuneCookies in each batch.